 - Instructed in language development, literature, verbal and written comprehension skills while building students’ analytical and formulation knowledge.

 - Supervisor and instructor for students, developed lesson plans and a curriculum, give lectures, assign work, evaluate progress, keep attendance, and manage the classroom.

-- Work with parents and school administration, dealed with student issues, offered extra assistance and spot learning disabilities.
+- Work with parents and school administration, dealt with student issues, offered extra assistance, and spotted learning disabilities.

 - Instructed students in an engaging, collaborative, and positive learning environment to master the Common Core State Standards.

 - Planned, developed, and implemented a variety of lessons, strategies, and assessments to differentiate for a diverse group of learners.